 Commissioning new music is an important strand of Ferio’s work.
 As Park Lane Group Artists, they gave the world premiere of the ‘Ludovico Technique’ by Laura Bowler which they subsequently performed at Wigmore Hall.
 They also work closely with composer Guillermo Lago and commissioned him to write a new work for the quartet.
 The resulting composition, inspired by three of William Wordsworth’s poems, received its premiere performance at St. John’s Smith Square, London, in April 2017.
 In May 2017 they gave the first performance of ‘Close Shave’ by Simon Rowland-Jones, which was commissioned by the St. John’s Smith Square Young Artists’ Scheme.

 Ferio signed with Chandos Records in February 2017 and their debut commercial CD, ‘Flux’, went on general release in July 2017.
-Ferio’s most recent recording, featuring Baroque transcriptions arranged for saxophone quartet, will be released in November 2018.
+Classical Music Magazine invited the quartet to launch their latest album for Chandos, ‘Revive’ – a set of Baroque transcriptions – at ‘Rhinegold Live’ in November 2018.

 2019 sees further collaborations with pianist Timothy End and return visits to Church Stretton Festival and Absolute Classics in Dumfries and Galloway.